Tom LarsonAssociate Professor of Composition, Area Head for Jazz Studies, Steinhart Foundation Distinguished Professor

 Area of Focus: Composition, Emerging Media Arts, Jazz Studies

 Tom Larson is Assistant Professor of Composition (Emerging Media and Digital Arts) at the Glenn Korff School of Music.
-At the GKSoM, Tom has taught courses in Jazz History, Rock History, Digital Audio Recording and Production, and Jazz Piano.
+At the GKSoM, Tom has taught courses in Film Scoring, Digital Audio Recording and Production, Jazz History, Rock History, and Jazz Piano.
 His current course work includes teaching Film Scoring and Creative Sound Design, Digital Audio Recording/Production, and private Composition lessons.
 He is also Director of Jazz Studies and serves as Music Director and Composer in Residence for the UNL Faculty Jazz Ensemble.

 Prior to becoming a faculty member at UNL, Tom was the co-owner of Studio Q Recording in Lincoln, where he produced music for TV and radio advertising, industrial videos and documentary films.
 Among his credits are the scores for three documentaries for the PBS American Experience series (a production of WGBH-TV, Boston): In the White Man's Image, Around the World in 72 Days, and Monkey Trial (which won a 2002 Peabody Award).
 He also scored the documentaries Willa Cather: The Road is All for WNET-TV (New York), Ashes from the Dust for the PBS series NOVA, The Art of Dissent for Fox Hollow Films, and the PBS specials Standing Bear's Footprint, Most Honorable Son and In Search of the Oregon Trail.
 One of his most recent film scores was for The Art of Dissent for Foxhollow Films, which won the Best Feature Documentary Award at the 2020 Big Apple Film Festival.
 Tom has written extensively for the Nebraska Educational Telecommunications, South Dakota Public Broadcasting and the University of Illinois Asian Studies Department.
 His music has also been used on the CBS-TV series The District.
 His commercial credits include music written for Phoenix-based Music Oasis, LA-based Music Animals, Chicago-based Pfeifer Music Partners and General Learning Communications, and advertising agencies in Lincoln and Omaha.